Care of the Zoo Animals

 Sacramento Zoo’s animal training focuses on husbandry behaviors – opening the mouth for inspection, learning to have blood drawn voluntarily, going into a crate, showing paws or getting on a scale.
 Often this training is done with protected barriers, with mesh between the animal and the keeper.
-For other species, such as bats and birds, it is done in the exhibit with the animals.
+For other species, such as birds, it is done in the exhibit with the animals.
 Husbandry training is a varied and wide-ranging craft that improves the lives of animals, enhances the safety of the staff, and is enriching for the animals.
 At the Sacramento Zoo, almost every individual animal is part of a tailored voluntary training program.

 Interpretive Center animals are animal ambassadors that play a role in the zoo’s education programs.
 They visit schools on ZooMobiles, participate in wildlife stage shows, and can be seen during animal encounters.
 Their behaviors are trained for husbandry reasons and also to show their amazing adaptations and natural behaviors during education programs.